 The next time you find yourself beginning to hatch your interpretation of why someone responded the way they did, reach out to that person to check in on them.
 Ask them how they are doing and gauge if there is anything you can do to help or support them.
 That might just be the opening to a renewed or deeper relationship.

-Boost Your Mental Fitness to Lead Courageously on June 10
+Boost Your Mental Fitness to Lead Bravely & Act Boldly on October 13

 About Ellen Nastir